 Perks of a Cosmetology Career Change

 The industry has a large number of self-employed people.
-In other words, be your own boss.
+In other words, be your boss.
 Set hours that suit you, helping clients you love.

 This makes it a great career choice for working parents.
 It allows you the flexibility to fit work around your children’s schedules.